dfm/emcee/docs/tutorials/parallel.rst

 We basically get no change in performance when we include the ``data`` argument here.
-Now let’s try including this naively using
+Now let's try including this naively using
 multiprocessing:

 .. code:: python